History, tourist information, and nearby accommodation

 The tree gained a reputation as a place of evil, where strange noises were heard.
 When the ancient tree was struck by lightning in the early 19th century it was cut up and used to make commemorative wooden objects for a coming of age party in honour of Robert Vaughan in 1824.
 Vaughan was a direct descendent of Hywel Sele.
 One of the drinking vessels made from the oak is now held in the National Museum of Wales in Cardiff.

 On the west wall of the walled garden is a pillar marking the spot where the Derwen Ceubren yr Ellyll, or Howel Sele's Oak, was reputed to stand.
 The name Derwen Ceubren yr Ellyll translates as the Hollow Tree of the Demons.

 Much of the parkland was laid out by Sir Richard Williams Vaughan at the beginning of the 19th century, a time known as 'the golden age of Nannau'.
-Williams Vaughan poured huge amounts of money into creating a picturesque parkland, with eye-catching follies, lodges, arches, and gates.
+Williams Vaughan spent huge amounts of money to create a picturesque parkland, with eye-catching follies, lodges, arches, and gates.
 He planted an enormous number of trees, and had a vast network of winding paths built.
 Some of the work was undoubtedly undertaken to alleviate local unemployment in the wake of the Napoleonic Wars.

 About Nannau Estate

 Location: 2 miles north of Dolgellau, off the A470